Home Regulations Hub European Sustainability Reporting Standards (ESRS)

 As companies align with these frameworks, they not only comply with regulatory requirements but also position themselves as leaders in sustainability, capable of navigating the complex terrain of ESG considerations with confidence and purpose.

-Set the context – A range of regulations may apply based on your business context, and each carries it own timelines and requirements.– ESG regulatory landscape evaluation
+Set the context – A range of regulations may apply based on your business context, and each carries it own timelines and requirements. | – ESG regulatory landscape evaluation – Product and value chain regulatory scan – Initial team education on requirements |

-Understand what matters – Most current ESG regulations require analysis and reporting based on a type of materiality, up to and including CSRD-compliant double materiality.– Double materiality assessment
+Understand what matters – Most current ESG regulations require analysis and reporting based on a type of materiality, up to and including CSRD-compliant double materiality. | – Double materiality assessment – Impact materiality assessment – Financial materiality assessment Risk assessments |

-Identify gaps – Each regulation contains functional and content metrics, requiring in-depth, current state gap analysis.– Readiness assessments
+Identify gaps – Each regulation contains functional and content metrics, requiring in-depth, current state gap analysis. | – Readiness assessments |

-Plan for change – Closing compliance gaps typically means program, governance, and / or disclosure changes on a specific timeline, requiring a custom roadmap and stakeholder alignment.– Implementation plans
+Plan for change – Closing compliance gaps typically means program, governance, and / or disclosure changes on a specific timeline, requiring a custom roadmap and stakeholder alignment. | – Implementation plans |

-Build capabilities – Depending on the regulation, you may need to implement expert-supported projects, such as developing a climate transition plan, to meet your compliance obligations.– Executive education
+Build capabilities – Depending on the regulation, you may need to implement expert-supported projects, such as developing a climate transition plan, to meet your compliance obligations. | – Executive education – ESG governance ESG data management – Transition planning – Scope 1, 2 and 3 GHG inventory – Scenario analysis |

-Report with confidence – Each regulation has specific requirements for assuring and reporting your data, and the higher stakes of financial reporting mean current voluntary reporting should be designed for consistency.– ESG reporting and assurance support
+Report with confidence – Each regulation has specific requirements for assuring and reporting your data, and the higher stakes of financial reporting mean current voluntary reporting should be designed for consistency. | – ESG reporting and assurance support – Voluntary and management standards alignment |

 Two cross-cutting ESRSs and ten topic-specific ESRSs (5 environmental, 4 social and 1 on governance) will require disclosure on governance, strategy, and impact, risk and opportunity management.